kriskowal/q-io/README.md

 requests with files within a branch of the file system starting at the given path and using any unprocessed portion of the request location.

+Options include:

+-   `notFound(request, response)`: alternate 404 responder, defaults to
+    `HttpApps.notFound`
+-   `file(request, path, contentType, fs)`: alternate file responder, defaults to `HttpApps.file`
+-   `contentType`: forces the content type of file requests, forwarded to the `file` handler.
+-   `directory(request, path, contentType, fs)`: alternate directory responder, defaults to `HttpApps.directory`.
+-   `redirectSymbolicLinks`: directs the client to use a redirect response for symbolic links instead of following links internally.
+-   `permanent`: symbolic links that are turned into HTTP redirects will be permanent.
+-   `followInsecureSymbolicLinks`: directs `FileTree` to serve files that are outside the root path of the file tree if a symbolic link traverses there.
+-   `fs`: alternate file system, defaults to the `fs` module.

 ### Redirect(path) : Application

 A factory that produces an HTTP application that temporarily redirects